 Video of the Day

-There is a significant difference in size between male and female boxers when they become adults.
+There is a significant size difference between male and female boxers when they become adults.
 Before adopting a boxer puppy, consider which size is more attractive to you.
-Males will grow to a height between 22.5 and 25 inches and weigh between 65 and 80 pounds.
+Males grow to a height between 22.5 and 25 inches and weigh between 65 and 80 pounds.
 Female boxers will grow to a height between 21 and 23.5 inches and weigh between 50 and 65 pounds.

 The male boxer puppy tends to be more affectionate and loving than the female boxer puppy.
-Males are extroverted and love to interact with their owners, and they are exuberant about showing their affection.
-While a female boxer is no less loyal or attached to her owner, she is more reserved and subtle about showing affection.
+Males are extroverted and love to interact with their owners, and they are sometimes exuberant about showing their affection.
+While a female boxer is no less loyal or attached to her owner, she can be more reserved and subtle about showing affection.

-Female boxers are noted for being more temperamental than males, as well as having less-predictable moods.
-This does not mean that the female boxer puppy is inclined towards violence or poor behavior.
-It may simply mean that the female boxer may be sweet and playful one day and withdrawn and suspicious the next.
+Female boxers are noted for possibly being more temperamental than males as well as having less predictable moods.
+This does not mean that the female boxer puppy is inclined toward violence or poor behavior.
+It might simply mean that the female boxer can be sweet and playful one day and withdrawn and cautious the next.

-The male boxer puppy will keep his puppylike temperament longer than a female boxer puppy.
-Female boxer puppies mature more quickly than male boxer puppies, while male boxers tend to be energetic and mischievous even when they are adolescents and adults.
+Generally, the male boxer puppy will keep his puppylike temperament longer than a female boxer puppy.
+Female boxer puppies often mature more quickly than male boxer puppies, while male boxers tend to be energetic and mischievous even when they are adolescents and adults.

-Both male and female boxer puppies do better with dogs of the opposite sex, but male dogs tend to do better with other dogs in general than female boxers.
-Female boxers may have problems living with other female dogs.
-However, male boxers are more prone to battles for dominance than female boxers, especially as they are growing up.
+Both male and female boxer puppies do better with dogs of the opposite sex, but in general, male dogs tend to do better with other dogs than female boxers.
+Female boxers might have problems living with other female dogs.
+However, male boxers can be more prone to battles for dominance than female boxers, especially as they are growing up.